-The motor bearings, idler bearings...and under normal/most conditions the basket (tumbler) bearings are permanently lubricated.
+The motor bearings, idler bearings ... and under normal/most conditions the basket (tumbler) bearings are permanently lubricated.
 It is physically possible to relubricate the basket (tumbler) bearings if you choose to do so even though this practice is not necessary.
 Use Shell Alvania #2 grease or its equivalent.
 The basket (tumbler) bearings used in the dryer DO NOT have a grease fitting.
-Provisions are made in the bearing housing for the addition of a grease fitting which can be obtained elsewhere, or from ADC by ordering kit Part No. 882159 (includes two [2] fittings).
+Provisions are made in the bearing housing for the addition of a grease fitting, which can be obtained elsewhere, or from manufacturer by ordering kit P/N 882159 (includes 2 fittings).

 SECTION VII PROCEDURE FOR FUNCTIONAL CHECK OF REPLACEMENT COMPONENTS c.
-Verify that the motor(s) and the heat indicator dots, in the microprocessor controller (computer) light emitting diode (L.E.D.) display are on.
+Verify that the motors and heat indicator dots in the microprocessor controller (computer) light emitting diode (L.E.D.) display are on.
 (Refer to the illustration below.)